dokku/dokku/docs/development/plugin-triggers.md

 ### `post-create`

-- Description: Can be used to run commands after an application is created.
+- Description: Can be used to run commands after an app is created.
 - Invoked by: `dokku apps:create`
 - Arguments: `$APP`
 - Example: